 Making up for Lost Time

-A retired FIEC Pastor says reading the Bible one-to-one with another Christian was never part of the job description during his ministry.
-But he would definitely recommend it now!
+Reading the Bible one-to-one with another Christian was never part of the job description during ministry.
+Here's why I would recommend it now.

 When I answered the call to what was called ‘full time pastoral ministry’ 40 years ago, none of my ministerial colleagues were holding ‘one-to-one’ Bible readings either with non-Christians or as a means of discipling new believers.